perrystephenson/midas/Documentation/UnderstandingTextMining.md

 * General, complete parsing
 * Precise deep semantic analysis

-Robust and general use of NLP tends to be **shallow** whilst **deep** understanding does not scale up.
+Because of all of these facts, robust and general use of NLP tends to be **shallow** whilst **deep** understanding does not scale up.
 Shallow NLP is the foundation for modern text mining approaches.

+## Text Representation

+Text can be represented in several ways:

+* string of characters
+* sequence of words
+* sequence of words with part-of-speech tags
+* sequence of words with part-of-speech tags and syntactic structures
+* sequence of words with part-of-speech tags, syntactic structures, entities and relations

+With the exception of the step from string of characters to sequence of words, each representation is encoding *more* information along with the words, using an understanding of the language to extract more of the meaning from the text.
+The final dot point (sequence of words with part-of-speech tags, syntactic structures, entities and relations) represents the current bleeding edge at companies like Google, however this comes at the expense of robustness.

+It is also possible to encode even more information and obtain logic predicates and inference rules from the text, and even make inferences about the intent of the speaker, however this is even less robust.
+This is not worth pursuing for this iLab given the current level of maturity in the NLP space.

+In summary, moving towards **deeper** NLP techniques involves encoding **more** information with the words to allow a better understanding of the knowledge encapsulated within the text.
+However these techniques come at the expense of robustness, and require orders of magnitude more human involvement.